-Consider the Yogic meditation Dhyana.
-Dhyana meditation is a method in which we focus the mind 100% on an object (which could be the breath or another meditation object).
-This meditation works by having you focus on the object and become one with it.
-The basic idea is to cut out all distractions and concentrate 100% of your consciousness on the object.
+Dhyana meditation is a method in which we focus the mind 100% on an object (which could be the breath or another object).
+You focus on the object and become one with it.
+You cut out all distractions and concentrate 100% of your consciousness on the object.

 Were you to do this using a meditation app, you would also be listening to the guide’s voice.
 And herein lies the problem.